Why You Could Be Younger Than You Think? - Pt. 5

 Because ageing is such a complex process, there are likely multiple biomarkers involved when it comes to predicting our biological age.

-CAN I CONTROL HOW I AGE?
+HOW CAN I CONTROL MY AGE?

 We're often told to practice a healthy lifestylein terms of our diet, exercise, sleep and wellbeing, and these factors seem to be important for reducing our biological age too, by targeting processes like DNA methylation